What We Do

 ER Group LRS LLC

 Represented real estate investor ER Group, a real estate investment firm with significant properties in the U.S. and Mexico, against Laurus, a real estate company that collapsed after the discovery of financial improprieties.
-The client had invested nearly $44M with Laurus.
+Our client had invested nearly $44 million with Laurus.
 We brought one of the first lawsuits after the investment firm’s collapse.
-The defendants included a big five audit firm and a large consulting firm who ER alleged were involved in aiding the fraud.
-The lawsuit was settled on terms favorable to our client.
+The defendants included a Big Five audit firm and a large consulting firm, which ER alleged were involved in aiding the fraud.
+The lawsuit was settled on confidential terms.
 We subsequently represented the investor in litigation in New York against a large hedge fund over one of the properties the investor obtained an interest in as a result of the settlement.
-The lawsuit sought recovery of an $11M investment ER made into a prominent commercial property in Los Angeles.
-The second lawsuit in New York was also settled on favorable and confidential terms in March 2022.
+The lawsuit sought recovery of an $11 million investment ER made into a prominent commercial property in Los Angeles called HHLA.
+The second lawsuit in New York was also settled on confidential terms.

 Intracorp

-Represented a real estate developer who was unable to sell the requisite number of condominium units resulting in a default under the loan agreement.
-Facing an imminent foreclosure sale, we obtained a preliminary injunction preventing the lender from foreclosing on a large condominium project based on impossibility of performance due to the economic crisis.
+Represented a real estate developer who was unable to sell the requisite number of condominium units, resulting in a default under the loan agreement.
+Facing an imminent foreclosure sale, we obtained a preliminary injunction preventing the lender from foreclosing on a large condominium project based on the impossibility of performance due to the economic crisis.
 [Thomson Reuters Report].
 This victory was reported on in the media as relevant to claims of impossibility of performance and frustration of purpose that have emanated from the pandemic.
 [Miller Barondess obtained victories based on equitable doctrines applicable to the COVID-19 pandemic].

 SunCal

 Represented SunCal in breach of contract actions in Riverside over the sale of over 600 acres near La Quinta and over 1,200 acres in Desert Hot Springs.
 During the diligence period, property values jumped significantly so the sellers reneged during escrow.
 We took the cases to trial.
-In one, we won a $6 million jury verdict; and the verdict was affirmed on appeal.
+In one, we won a $6 million jury verdict, and the verdict was affirmed on appeal.
 In the other, the case settled for $12 million during trial.

 Cathay Bank